GraceDyer/Hetrify/README.md

 4. **libxml2**: A library for parsing XML documents.
 5. **libelf1**: A library to handle ELF (Executable and Linkable Format) files.
 6. **Python packages**: `tqdm` for progress bar and `pyelftools` for working with ELF files.
+7. **Rust (rustc)**: Rust compiler with support for RISC-V architecture, enabling safe and performant cross-compilation.

 To set up the environment manually, follow these steps:
 ```sh